madratman/AirSim/docs/settings.md

 To choose multirotor, set `"SimMode": "Multirotor"`.
 If you want to prompt user to select vehicle type then use `"SimMode": ""`.

 ## Available Settings and Their Defaults
-Below are complete list of settings available along with their default values.
-If any of the settings is missing from json file, then default value is used.
-Some default values are simply specified as `""` which means actual value may be chosen based on the vehicle you are using.
+Below is the complete list of settings available along with their default values.
+If any of the settings is missing from the JSON file, the default value is used.
+Some default values are simply specified as `""`, which means that the actual value may be chosen based on the vehicle you are using.
 For example, `ViewMode` setting has default value `""` which translates to `"FlyWithMe"` for drones and `"SpringArmChase"` for cars.

 **WARNING:** Do not copy paste all of below in your settings.json.
-We strongly recommend adding only those settings that you don't want default values.
-Only required element is `"SettingsVersion"`.
+We strongly recommend adding only those settings for whic you do not want default values.
+The only required element is `"SettingsVersion"`.

 ```
 {